-1 NHS Improvement (2017) Reference Costs, NHS Improvement, https://improvement.nhs.uk/resources/reference-costs/ [accessed 1 November 2018].
+1 NHS Improvement (2018) National Schedule of Reference Costs 2017-18, NHS Improvement, https://improvement.nhs.uk/resources/reference-costs/ [accessed 1 November 2019].

 7.9 Screening interventions for sexually transmitted infection (STI)

 In 2013, Louise Jackson and colleagues (2014)1 carried out a study to compare the costs and outcomes of two sexually transmitted infection (STI) screening interventions (SPORTSMART pilot trial).
 The participants were men aged 18 years and over within six amateur football clubs in London.
 Eligible football clubs were grouped by similar characteristics into three pairs, and each of the pairs was randomised to a study arm (captain-led, sexual health advisor-led and poster-only), after which resource use data were collected prospectively and unit costs were applied.
 In total, 153 men received the screening offer; 50 per cent of the men in the captain-led arm accepted the offer, 67 per cent in the sexual health advisor-led arm and 61 per cent in the poster-only arm.